SDTheSlayer/ProgrammingLab/Assignment1/README.md

-##### Commands are assumed to be run from the root of the folder provided.
+##### Commands are assumed to be run from the Assignment1 folder provided.
+(Current Directory should be Assignment1)
-##### Hence the folder from which commands are run should contain src and resources folder , as well as "forms_rt.jar".
+##### Hence the folder from which commands are run should contain src and resources folder, as well as "forms_rt.jar".

 The source code is compiled used java 11 (Openjdk  "11.0.8").
 ***